DEFRA/mine-support-calculation-service/README.md

 The [start](./scripts/start) script runs [ActiveMQ Artemis](https://activemq.apache.org/components/artemis) alongside the application to provide the required message bus and broker.

-Test messages can be sent via the Artemis console UI hosted at http://localhost:8161/console/login.
+Test messages can be sent via the Artemis console UI hosted at http://localhost:8161/console/login (username: artemis, password: artemis).
 Messages should match the format of the sample JSON below.

-__Sample valid JSON__
+__Sample calculation queue message__

 ```
 {